Linked list Medium problems

 The

-steps forward.
-This ensures that the gap between thefirst
+firstpointer is movedn + 1steps forward.
+This ensures that the gap between thefirstandsecondpointers isnnodes apart. -

 Move Both Pointers: